Work with a Translation Service

 To set up the integration in Paligo:

-Select the Integrations tab and then select Add or Change on the Semantix box.
+6. Select Add or Change on the Semantix box.

 For details, see Export a Translation Package.